 iPhone 14 vs. iPhone 14 Plus Buyer's Guide

-Earlier this year, Apple unveiled the iPhone 14 and iPhone 14 Plus as the successors to the iPhone 13 mini and iPhone 13, featuring Emergency SOS via satellite, Crash Detection, longer battery life, a larger display option for the first time, and more.
+In 2022, Apple unveiled the iPhone 14 and iPhone 14 Plus as the successors to the iPhone 13 mini and iPhone 13, featuring Emergency SOS via satellite, Crash Detection, longer battery life, a larger display option for the first time, and more.
 Instead of a "mini" device this year, Apple is offering a standard model with a 6.7-inch display for the first time – a display size previously exclusive to the high-end iPhone "Pro Max" lineup.

 The iPhone 14 starts at $799 and the iPhone 14 Plus starts at $899.
 Although the two phones share the vast majority of features, there are a small number of differences between the devices besides just screen size.
 Our guide highlights the differences between the iPhone 14 and iPhone 14 Plus, and helps to answer the question of how to decide which of these two iPhone models is best for you.

 Comparing the iPhone 14 and the iPhone 14 Plus

 The iPhone 14 and iPhone 14 Plus share virtually all of the same key features.
 Both phones have the same OLED Super Retina XDR display, the A15 Bionic chip, 5G connectivity, an "advanced" camera setup, and are available in the same selection of colors.
 More interesting is where the two devices differ:

 |6.1-inch OLED Super Retina XDR display||6.7-inch OLED Super Retina XDR display|